 Why is my sniffing the air and looking up?

 Dogs sometimes simply sniff the air.
-This is because scents are naturally also flying through the air.
+This is because scents are naturally also just hanging in the air.

 Whenever Baloo does that, I know that another dog has just passed by.
 It gets particularly obvious because he’s also getting tense, as if he was expecting something.